 The current study aims to replicate and extend the original findings by Celniker et al. (2023), specifically Study 6.
-The procedure included one vignette describing two workers, controlling for economic output, quality, and working on maximum capacity, and all earlier discussed possible biases in effort moralization (e.g., the output is identical, but the quality is higher, when the effort is higher; the low effort individual is withholding effort by working slowly; etc.).
+The procedure included one vignette describing two workers, controlling for economic output, quality, and working on maximum capacity, and all earlier discussed possible biases in effort moralization (e.g., the output is identical, but the quality is higher, when the effort is higher; the low-effort individual is withholding effort by working slowly; etc.).
 Only the required effort for the work differs between the described workers.
 Note, that we focus on the focal effort moralization effect and don't test the second part of the experiment about preferred cooperation partners.
 We further apply the same measures for perceived moral virtue, separated by core goodness and commitment (see Piazza et al., 2014).
-While we replicate the procedure of Celniker et al. (2023)(2023), we will test the effect in countries that to our knowledge have not been included in earlier effort moralization research (Germany and Mexico1) to evaluate the).
-Testing the effect in different countries will inform its generalizability of the effect.
-Celniker et al. (2023) dremponstrated in Studies 2a-c that the magnitude of the effect may differ between populations (France: d = 0.38, South Korea: d = 0.38, Sou
+While we replicate the procedure of Celniker et al. (2023), we will test the effect in countries that to our knowledge have not been included in earlier effort moralization research (Germany and Mexico1).
+Testing the effect in different countries will inform its the generalizability-of the phenomenon.
+Prior research by Celniker et al. (2023) reported in Studies 2a-c that the magnitude of the effect may differ between populations (France: d = 0.38, South Korea: d = 0.71, United States of America: d = 0.60; see also Tierney et al., 2020, for cross-national evidence of similar effects).
+We will further assess perceived warmth, competence and pay deservingness between effort conditions as tangenti easures.